dotnet/designs/accepted/2020/linking-libraries.md

 In cases where the trimming tool is not able to infer the dependency or the developer wants to be explicit, the [`DynamicDependencyAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.dynamicdependencyattribute?view=net-5.0) can be used to state an explicit dependency from a method to a type/method.
-The trimming tool doesn’t reason about this dependency.
 If the annotated method is included in the application, its declared dynamic dependency will also be included.

 Example of using dynamic dependency: [Declaring dependency from `Queryable.Where` to `IEnumerable.Where`](https://github.com/dotnet/runtime/commit/20710bbcae006e32f8a133c372c8d78722890982#diff-0d3f3d1b5d2d66a392f61078fc14b72085f52da3d95f46196ae4a6d547cfa74cL31-L32)